 What to consider Federal Assistance & Welfares

 The above-mentioned welfare programs are different from entitlement programs such as Social Security and Medicare.
-However, the federal government offers funding for welfare-programs though, they are being administered by the states, whereby some states further expand these programs by offering additional funds.
+However, the federal government offers to fund for welfare programs though, they are being administered by the states, whereby some states further expand these programs by offering additional funds.

 What is the difference between Welfare and Entitlement?

 Today, the operations of the CTC and EITC are quite different.
-Both of them offset payroll-taxes as well as lift families with four members that works for a full-time and minimum wage from 61% of the federal-poverty index or line to 87%.
+Both of them offset payroll taxes as well as lift families with four members that work full-time and minimum wage from 61% of the federal-poverty index or line to 87%.
 Most of the children that receive CHIP or Medicaid comes from low-income working families

 Additionally, through the introduction of food stamps by each state, children born from poor families now have better health outcomes while; housing assistance has eliminated various factors that can affect the academic achievements of children like school transitions, homelessness, and frequent moves.

-While Pell Grants have reduced the possibility for low-wage students to drop-out of their colleges and on the other hand, Head states program for children that participate in long-term studies has increased the school completion rates as well as improves other outcomes in the coming years.
+While Pell Grants have reduced the possibility for low-wage students to drop out of their colleges and on the other hand, Head states program for children that participate in long-term studies has increased the school completion rates as well as improved other outcomes in the coming years.